 Polarise is a team of film enthusiasts set on bringing a fresh breeze of Nordic cinema to Brussels screens:

-Originally from northern Romania, Lenuţa Berinde is currently based in Brussels working at the Federation of European Screen Directors (FERA) as Communications and Office Manager since 2018.
-She has previously worked as DG COMM Schuman Trainee at the EU Parliament, as well as in various international film festivals.
+Originally from northern Romania, Lenuţa Berinde is currently based in Brussels where she works at the European Parliamentary Research Service (EPRS) as part of the communications and multimedia team and produces videos, podcasts and other audiovisual materials on European policy.
+She has previously worked for the Federation of European Screen Directors (FERA) as Communications and Office Manager from 2018 to 2022, as a DG COMM Schuman Trainee at the EU Parliament, as well as in various international film festivals.
 She has joined Polarise Nordic Film Nights in October 2021 where she helps with programming and communications.
 Lenuța is passionate about all things cinema, art and media, and holds an MA in Cinema Studies from Stockholm University.
 Scandinavia and the Nordic countries, their culture and people hold a special place in Lenuta’s heart since she had the opportunity to live and study there.

 Stanislas Ide is a film journalist for Metro, Sudinfo and Soirmag, and a series reviewer for Belgian national broadcaster RTBF.
 He’s also active in the international festival circuit, thanks to his training in the logistical team of the LUX Prize of the European Parliament.
 Since then, he’s become a coach for the ’27 Times Cinema’ project at the Venice Film Festival, and has integrated the selection team of its parallel section ‘Venice Days’.
 He also travels to Berlin and Cannes every year to cover the festivals and scout innovative talent.
 On top of this, he’s developed an event planning expertise in Belgium through the ‘God Save The 90’s’ parties he launched in 2011, and then steered for eight years, bringing together a total of over 150 000 people.